Dr. Wesley N. Barker

 Department of Liberal Studies

 Dr. Barker joined Mercer University’s College of Professional Advancement in 2013.
-Dr. Barker earned a Ph.D. in Comparative Literature and Religion from Emory University’s Graduate Division of Religion in 2012.
+Dr. Barker earned a Ph.D. in Religion from Emory University’s Graduate Division of Religion.
 She holds a Master’s of Theological Studies from Duke University and graduate certificates in Women’s and Gender Studies from both Emory and Duke Universities.
 Dr. Barker’s love for teaching is evident in the energy she brings to a classroom; her intensity and expressiveness in the classroom are balanced by her sense of humor, approachability, and genuine concerns for her students.

 Research and professional interests